A Look Back at 2020’s Peak Shopping Performance

 - Retail sales in the network climbed steadily through the week of November 15 to achieve 40% YOY growth, the highest one-week growth of the entire shopping season.

-- Retail sales on the Saturday (11/21) and Sunday (11/22) before Black Friday were up 47% YOY as affiliate shoppers showed they were highly engaged with publishers’ ongoing efforts to maximize early shopping interest.
+- Retail sales on the Saturday (11/21) and Sunday (11/22) before Black Friday were up 47% YOY as affiliate shoppers showed they were highly engaged with publishers’ ongoing efforts to maximise early shopping interest.

 - Weekend sales in the retail sector were unusually strong in mid-November, increasing 45% YOY in both the second and third weekends of the month.